glpi-project/doc-agent/source/configuration.rst

     Specifies the timeout in seconds for task modules execution.
 The default is 300.

     This directive is used for inventory task only.

+.. _esx-itemtype:

+``esx-itemtype`` (Available since GLPI Agent v1.13)
+    Specifies the inventory itemtype to set in ESX inventory and supported by GLPI 11+ genericity feature.

+    By default, it is empty and itemtype will still be set to ``Computer` to keep compatibility with GLPI 10.

+    The itemtype must be supported in GLPI 11+ or inventory import will be refused.

+    Itemtype can only be set when generating a JSON inventory.

+    This directive is used for esx task only.

 .. _no-p2p: